novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "If you treated me more often, would I be like this?
 Treat me more and then talk."

-Shin Elder snorted in disbelief.
+old man Shin snorted in disbelief.

 "You eat at least five to seven servings per meal.
 Who can afford that?
 And didn't you sneak a box of ramen from the warehouse last night?"